andrw0/GameFitness/README.md

 # Technologies Used

-We plan to use Python to create business logic, Javascript (as a UI) and SQlite as an open source database to storing information.
+We plan to use
+- Python : For Algorithms and business logic
+- HTML, CSS, Javascript (along with a framework which we haven't picked yet ) : UI components/visualization
+- SQlite : Database Engine/Data store